pivotal-cf/on-demand-services-sdk/README.md

-#Build Service Adapters for the PCF On-Demand Service Broker in Golang
+# Build Service Adapters for the PCF On-Demand Service Broker in Golang
-##Part of the On-Demand Services SDK
+## Part of the On-Demand Services SDK

 ---

 This project relies on the Pivotal Services SDK, available to customers and partners for download at [network.pivotal.io](http://network.pivotal.io)

+---

+Please use the SDK tag that matches the ODB release you are targetting.

+For example if using ODB 0.15.1 release, use the [0.15.1 SDK tag](https://github.com/pivotal-cf/on-demand-services-sdk/tree/v0.15.1).

 ---